vespa-engine/documentation/documentation/tutorials/text-search.md

 }
 ```

 As we can see, there was 3 documents that matched the query out of 1000 available in the corpus.
 The number of matched documents will be much larger when using the full dataset.
-The results are ranked by the relevance score, which in this case is delivered by the `nativeRank` algorithm that we defined as the default _ranking-profile_ in our search definition file.
+The results are ranked by the relevance score, which in this case is delivered by the `nativeRank` algorithm that we defined as the default _ranking-profile_ in our schema definition file.

 ## Compare and evaluate different ranking functions